unraid/docs/docs/unraid-os/manual/storage-management.md

 run the repair.
 It is a good idea to enable the Help built into the GUI to get more information on this process.

-If the drive is marked as disable and being emulated then the repair is run against the emulated drive and not the physical drive.
+If the drive is marked as disabled and being emulated then the repair is run against the emulated drive and not the physical drive.
 It is frequently done before attempting to rebuild a drive as it is the contents of the emulated drive that is used by the rebuild process.